SkPhilipp/any/README.md

 Requirements:

 - A `pyproject.toml` file.
-- A `bin/run` file.
+  - Project folder's name must match the name defined in `pyproject.toml`.
-- Default poetry functionality of `poetry install` and `poetry build` works.
+- Standard commands of `poetry export` and `poetry build` are functional.
-- Default poetry folder of `/dist` is used as build directory.
+- Standard folder of `/dist` is used as build directory.
-- Default poetry file format of `*.whl` is used as build artifact.
+- Standard file format of `*.whl` is used as build artifact.

 ## Installation